 The hair coat of the Katahdin varies in length and texture among individuals and can be any colour or colour combination.
 It generally consists of coarse outer hair fibers and an undercoat of fine wooly fibers that becomes very thick and longer if cold weather sets in and day length decreases.
 This undercoat and some hair naturally sheds as temperature and day length increase seasonally, leaving a shorter, smooth summer coat.

-Welcome to the Harris Family Farm, a family owned and operated farm operation!
-We are proud to carry on the farming tradition, in which shared knowledge, hard work ethic and love for the land and the animals have been passed down from generation to generation.
+Welcome to the Harris Family Farm, a family-owned and operated farm operation!
+We are proud to carry on the farming tradition, in which shared knowledge, hard work ethic and love for the land and animals have been passed down from generation to generation.

-It is important for us to provide fresh, healthy, naturally-grown foods of the highest quality - directly to our customers.
+It is important for us to provide fresh, healthy, naturally-grown foods of the highest quality.
 We are working to maintain a healthy environment, a vibrant community, and a strong and sustainable family farm.